Skip to main content

 Frequent, loose, or watery stools (poop) compared to normal ones that are not caused by food or medicine.

 The child or staff member may return to school or childcare 24 hours after their last episode of diarrhea unless the diarrhea is caused by an illness that requires them to stay home longer.
-If the diarrhea is explained by a specific illness, then the child or staff can return to school or childcare following exclusion guidelines for that illness.
+If a specific illness explains the diarrhea, then the child or staff can return to school or childcare following exclusion guidelines for that illness.

 Fever

 Fever is a temperature of 100.4°F or greater.
-Babies who are 4 months or younger need to see a doctor right away for a fever of 100°F or higher.
+Babies who are 3 months or younger need to see a healthcare provider right away for a fever of 100°F or higher.
+Call your healthcare provider for any fever in an infant aged 6 months or younger.

 Flu-like Symptoms

-Yes - Children and staff may return to school or childcare as long as they are fever-free for 24 hours without the use of fever-reducing medications and other symptoms are improving, unless the symptoms are caused by an illness that requires them to stay home longer.
-If the symptoms can be explained by a specific illness, then follow the exclusion guidelines for that illness.
+Yes – Children and staff may return to school or childcare as long as they are fever-free for 24 hours without the use of fever-reducing medications and other symptoms are improving, unless the symptoms are caused by an illness that requires them to stay home longer.
+If a specific illness can explain the symptoms, then follow the exclusion guidelines for that illness.

 In consultation with a healthcare provider, additional evaluation for flu-like illnesses, sore throat, and upper respiratory symptoms may be appropriate, including evaluation for strep throat.